 His therapeutic work is built on a person-centred collaborative foundation focused on understanding each person’s strengths, needs, and current challenges in order to progress towards a more fulfilling day-to-day life.

-To achieve these goals he incorporates therapeutic tools from a range of evidence-based therapies, such as cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and dialectical behavioural therapy (DBT).
-For individuals with experience of trauma and particularly posttraumatic stress, Evan utilises cognitive processing therapy (CPT).
+To achieve these goals Evan incorporates therapeutic tools from a range of evidence-based therapies, such as cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and dialectical behavioural therapy (DBT).
+Evan is an accredited provider of cognitive processing therapy (CPT), which he utilises to support individuals with experience of trauma-related distress and posttraumatic stress.

 Evan remains active in research and has been involved in several works.
 Evan is also fluent in Greek.